Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Geometric blue schemes

-In this section, we recall the definition of a blue scheme as a locally blueprinted space that is locally isomorphic to the spectra of blueprints.
-More details can be found in Section 3 of \cite{blueprints1}.
+In this section, we recall the definition of a blue scheme as a blueprinted space that is locally isomorphic to the spectra of blueprints, as introduced in \cite{blueprints1}.
+In order to contrast blue schemes with relative blue schemes, as considered in section \ref{section: relative schemes}, we call blue schemes also geometric blue schemes in the following.
+In order to make the terminology more coherent with the other literature on semirings where an ideal is a submodule of the semiring (cf.\ section \ref{section: semiring schemes}), we will use the term $k$-ideal for what is called an ideal in \cite{blueprints1}.